radiohyperactivity/tasmota-aprs/README.md

 ### `ADMIN`

-The call sign allowed to execute commands.
-Can be any 7 alphanumeric characters but will probably be a proper call sign including SSID.
+The callsign allowed to execute commands.
+Can be any 7 alphanumeric characters but will probably be a proper callsign including SSID.

 #### Example